Why They Do It

 - Sexual frustration

 Plus, offenders rationalized that watching child pornography was a distraction from real life.
-Some individuals found that it was so shocking that it helped them get out of their own head.
+Some individuals found that it was so shocking that it helped them get out of their own heads.

 Ultimately, perpetrators have multiple reasons for viewing child pornography, but it is never justified.
 Whatever the reason, the end result is that children are harmed, molested, and abused to produce this content.
 Viewing the content supports the creation, therefore it supports the abuse.